ng-Classic/ng-classic/aio/content/guide/styleguide.md

 <div class="s-why">

 **Why**? <br />
-The Angular Dependency Injection \(DI\) mechanism resolves a service's own dependencies based on the declared types of that service's constructor parameters.
+The Angular ClassicDependency Injection \(DI\) mechanism resolves a service's own dependencies based on the declared types of that service's constructor parameters.

 </div>